-Jean-Pierre Raffarin served as the Prime Minister of France from May 6, 2002 to May 31, 2005.
-Along with Jacques Chirac and Nicolas Sarkozy, he participated in the formation of the conservative Union for a Popular Movement (UMP).
+Jean-Pierre Raffarin has been a member of the French Senate since 2005 and is now chairman of the Senate Committee on Foreign Affairs, Defense and Armed Forces.
+He was prime minister of France from 2002 to 2005.
+Along with Jacques Chirac and Nicolas Sarkozy, he participated in the formation of the conservative Union for a Popular Movement.
 His government passed the controversial ban on wearing Muslim headscarves and other prominent religious symbols in schools.
-He also expressed hesitation regarding Turkey's admissibility to the EU, in part due to its Islamic identity.
-Raffarin resigned after France rejected the referendum on the European Union draft constitution, which he had strongly supported.
+Raffarin himself expressed hesitation regarding Turkey's admissibility to the European Union, in part due to its Islamic identity.
+Raffarin resigned from his prime minister post after France rejected the referendum on the European Union draft constitution, which he had strongly supported.

 Jean-Pierre Raffarin on Admitting Turkey to the EU